RaulPPelaez/UAMMD/README.md

 Currently the code initializes pos and force Vectors in Driver.cpp, after the parameters are set.
 Vel should be initialized in the constructor of any module that needs it, see VerletNVT for an example.

 ------------------------------------------

+##ACKNOWLEDGMENTS

+Acknowledgment is made to the Donors of the American Chemical Society Petroleum Research Fund (**PRF# 54312-ND9**) for support of this research.